CIC GERMAN CHAIRS AND COORDINATORS MEETING

 LOCATION: NORTHWESTERN UNIVERSITY, 1880 CAMPUS DRIVE, KRESGE CENTENNIAL HALL, ROOM 2380, EVANSTON, ILLINOIS

-We are located in Kresge Centennial Hall, which is within walking distance from The Homestead and the other hotels in downtown Evanston.
-(See the map from THE Homestead to Kresge.)
+Kresge Centennial Hall is located within walking distance from The Homestead and the other hotels in downtown Evanston.
 The German department is located on the third floor in the Northwest corner, Rm 3305.
 All meetings and presentations will take place in Kresge 2380 on the second floor.

 Friday, February 24